Benoît de Boigne: Leaving Lucknow for Delhi

-Doubted by Marathas, betrayed by Jaipur
+Doubted by Marathas, fired by Jaipur

 The Marathas had set up camp to besiege the citadel of Gwalior, in which a Scot named George Sangster, whom de Boigne had met in Lucknow, was commanding the garrison.
 When Levassoult and de Boigne arrived in the Maratha camp, they received a warm welcome.
 Levassoult presented his friend as the bravest of soldiers, and de Boigne was given a tent.
 However, while he was away from it, his baggage was stolen, and with it the precious letters of exchange of Hastings and also the letter for Kabul and Peshawar.
 He soon learned that this theft had been ordered by Sindhia himself, who wanted to know more about this suspect European.
 De Boigne, wanting revenge, decided to send a discreet message to Sangster in the besieged citadel and proposed an attack on the Maratha camp.
 But while he was waiting for the answer, he was called by an enraged Sindhia who had discovered the message.
 De Boigne had to explain that his act was a response to the theft of his baggage and letters of exchange.

 Sindhia discussed with De Boigne about an expedition to the north of India and a resulting possible invasion by the Afghans.
 He then offered to de Boigne the command of the camp guard, which de Boigne refused.
 Vexed, Sindhia dismissed him without returning his precious papers.
 This misadventure showed de Boigne that his project of exploration was unpopular among Indians, and he decided to abandon it.
 His argument with Sindhia came to the ears of Sindhia's enemies, first to the Rajah Pratap Singh of Jaipur, who was looking for a European officer to form two battalions.
 De Boigne accepted the offer and returned to Lucknow to raise and train the troops.
 The British, suspicious, asked de Boigne to explain himself to Hastings, who, after hearing his intentions, allowed him to continue.
 Once the battalions were recruited and operational, de Boigne and his men started for Jaipur.
-However, en route they were stopped at Dholpur by a local petty lord whose fortress blocked the only passage.
+However, en route they were stopped at Dholpur State by a local Jat lord whose fortress blocked the only passage.
 After they gave him a ransom, he allowed them to pass.
 This episode displeased the Rajah of Jaipur, who dismissed de Boigne without any compensation, while keeping the two new battalions.